Arts Intensive Program

 Opportunity to focus on one fine art discipline: Painting, Sculpture, Printmaking, Drawing, or Mixed Media/Installations.

-Course Instruction requirements include 12 courses per year: 4 courses in area of area of concentration, 8 elective courses as well as the opportunity to take an additional 4 classes that are not required but are optional.
+Course Instruction requirements include 12 courses per year: 4 courses in area of concentration and 8 elective courses.

 Ten hours of one-on-one mentorship with faculty members of your choice.

-Two workshops per year at no additional cost
+Two (selected) workshops per year at no additional cost

 Access to selected school lectures and panel discussions